martinmacas/waste-fill-level-analysis/readme.txt

-# Waste Fill-Level Signal Analysis
+# Waste Collection Quality Monitoring from Fill-Level Sensors

 MATLAB toolkit for analyzing fill-level signals from sensors in public waste containers.
+Monitoring of waste management service quality from fill-level sensors in public waste containers
 ## Overview

 This project provides methods for automated analysis of fill-level sensor data from public waste containers.
 It enables detection of waste collection events, identification of signal anomalies, and inference of collection schedules.